-We're going to find answers to those important questions this morning as we open our Bibles to John 1.
-Last week we began a journey through the Gospel of John in a series I've entitled, Getting to Know Jesus Better.
-We looked at the first five verses of the book and learned that Jesus is the Logos, the Word.
+We're going to find answers to those important questions this evening as we open our Bibles to John 1.
+This morning we looked at the first five verses of the book and learned that Jesus is the Logos, the Word.
 We also learned that Jesus is the Life-bringer who created everything in the universe, and the Light-bearer who revealed the way and indeed is the way.

-This morning as we ponder John 1:6-13, we're going to find out who this Word is, and we're going to see that there is no one like Him, no one.
+Now as we ponder John 1:6-13, we're going to find out who this Word is, and we're going to see that there is no one like Him, no one.
 This passage actually uses a contrast between John the Baptist and Jesus to demonstrate the superiority of the Word.
 There are two points to the message.
 One, there are many witnesses.
 And two, there is only one who is the Light.